cambiotraining/hpc-intro-sanger/01-intro.md

 - A **scratch space** (e.g. `/scratch/user`), which is high-performance, large-scale storage.
 This type of storage may be private to the user or shared with a group.
 It is usually not backed up, so the user needs to ensure that important data are stored elsewhere.
 This is the main partition were data is processed from.

-:::note
-**Sanger Filesystem**
+#### Sanger Filesystem

-At the Sanger Institute, the farm is organised into 3 storage partitions:
+At the Sanger Institute, the HPC is called the "**_farm_**" and is organised into 3 storage partitions:

 - An **NFS** directory with long-term, backed-up storage for data, located at `/nfs`.
 In addition to housing your **home directory** (at `/nfs/users/nfs_[first_initial_of_username]/[sanger_username]`), this contains **iRODS** directories where sequencing data from pipelines are kept, programme-specific file storage systems like `cancer_ref` for CASM, and team-specific storage.
 NFS files are intended to be 'read only' as computation should not be done directly from this folder; you're advised to move files over to scratch for heavy input/output work.
 This moving step is called "staging" at the Sanger, and there is an internal module to help with this process.
 - A system of **scratch directories** stored in a system called **lustre** housed in `/lustre`.
 Lustre has a lot of storage but is not backed up.
-There are a series of scratch folders within lustre, each with nested subfolders for Sanger programmes (i.e. casm), groups (i.e. team154pc), and users (i.e. cp19).
+There are a series of scratch folders within lustre, each with nested subfolders for Sanger programmes (e.g. _casm_), groups (e.g. _team154pc_), and users (e.g. _cp19_).
 Permissions to each folder are managed by the Service Desk — to join your group's scratch folder you must first identify which directories you need access to (ask a labmate) and email the Service Desk (service@sanger.ac.uk).
-For example, /lustre/scratchxxx/team154pc/cp19.
+For example, `/lustre/scratchxxx/team154pc/cp19`.
 - **Warehouse** is another long-term storage system predominantly used by the Service Desk to arrange group permissions.
 You most likely won't need this at all in your day-to-day work (which should mainly be in lustre).

 ![Farm overview.](images/Warehouse-farm.png)

+#### Example workflow for Sanger data analysis

+The Sanger has pipelined both wet lab sequencing steps and initial data analysis (i.e. aligning and variant calling).
+You have to request these using programme-specific workflows, but the actual computational steps are done by the pipelines teams.
+The resultant raw data and initial data analysis outfiles are stored within NFS, which you can access for further analysis and visualisation.

+- Submit a request for sequencing.
+  - Through this process, your submission will be assigned a project ID number and a sample ID (PD*****).
+- Request additional analysis. (optional)
+  - In addition to standard alignment, some programmes (CASM, CellGen, etc.) offer in-house analysis like variant calling for DNA or HTSeq for RNA.
+This is requested by either emailing your programme's service desk or through programme-specific webpages (i.e. [Canapps](https://canapps.sanger.ac.uk/)).
+- Locate raw data or processed data.
+  - All Sanger data are stored on iRODS, an efficient storage system separate from the Farm.
+Instructions for accessing these raw or aligned data are [here](TODO).
+  - Some programmes may symlink iRODS data to designated NFS directories for easy access of both BAM files and pipelined analysis (variant calling, structural variant calling, etc.).
+- Transfer data from NFS to Lustre.
+  - We can only read files within NFS (iRODS or programme-specific directory), so for downstream analysis the files must be moved to your Lustre scratch folder.
+This moving process is called **staging** and there is a Sanger module that makes this process easy and efficient.
+- Analyse data.
+  - Submit a job to the LSF scheduler using **bsub**.
+- Transfer results from Farm to local computer.
+  - Use a FTP tool to move desired results to your local machine.
 :::